-Most of the weather systems affecting northern midlatitudes have their dynamical origin in the Atlantic and Pacific storm track regions, located to the east of the main continental landmasses and characterized by a particularly strong meridional temperature gradient (e.g., Chang et al., 2002; Hakim, 2003).
-The majority of extratropical cyclones form and track across those regions while being steered by large-scale atmospheric oscillations, known as Rossby waves, constituted by equatorward (troughs) and poleward (ridges) displacements of the jet stream (Rossby, 1940; Lee and Held, 1993; Wirth et al., 2018).
-The position and the activity of the Pacific and Atlantic storm tracks, in terms of number, amplitude and propagation of Rossby waves populating them, can vary substantially across seasons and between different years (Grise et al., 2013; Hoskins and Hodges, 2019a, b).
+Most of the weather affecting northern midlatitudes has its dynamical origin in the Atlantic and Pacific storm track regions, 15 located to the east of the main continental landmasses and characterized by a particularly strong meridional temperature gradient (e.g., Chang et al., 2002; Hakim, 2003).
+The majority of extratropical cyclones form and track in those regions while being steered by large-scale atmospheric oscillations, known as Rossby waves, constituted by equatorward (troughs) and poleward (ridges) displacements in the jet stream (Rossby, 1940; Lee and Held, 1993; Wirth et al., 2018).
+The position and the activity of the Pacific and Atlantic storm tracks, in terms of number, amplitude and propagation of Rossby waves populating them, can vary substantially across a season or between one year and the other (Grise et al., 2013; Hoskins and Hodges, 2019a, b).
+Understanding the mechanisms governing this variability is a traditional field of research in weather and climate dynamics.